Sea of Thieves packet loss explained: How to fix it?

 In the unfortunate event that you experience packet loss regularly, then you must dig deeper and isolate the cause of this event.

-If your ISP is what’s causing it, then the fix is quite straightforward: either talk your ISP or use a VPN to circumvent their limited connection.
+If your ISP is what’s causing it, then the fix is quite straightforward: either talk to your ISP or use a VPN to circumvent their limited connection.

 On the other hand, if the underlying issue is on your side, you might want to buckle up and start troubleshooting, because it’s not likely to go away by itself.